Article hero image

 6. Video marketing

-Remember plain ol’ email marketing?
+Remember plain ol' email marketing?
 Now the trend is video email marketing.
-There are now video sales platforms such as BombBomb or VidYard that send personalized video emails to your list, with all the gadgets of a full CRM program.
+Video sales platforms such as BombBomb or Vidyard help you send personalized video emails to your list, with all the gadgets of a full CRM program.

 Video is everywhere now, not just on YouTube, and is the ultimate marketing tool.
 In fact, data shows that if you have both video and text on the same page, 72% of people prefer video to learn about a product or service.